aj805/ontrath/ReadMe.md

 ## ⚙️ Environment Configuration

-You may set ENV vars or optionally create a `.env` file in the project root to override Makefile defaults:
+Set ENV vars in an `.env` file in the project root:

 ```bash
 export AWS_REGION=us-west-2